On this page

 python -m wire.chief deduplicate products

 The deduplicate command runs the full resolution: merging, differentiating, and archiving based on the classification.
-Each operation uses Claude to rewrite content, so the output reads naturally rather than being a mechanical splice.
+Each operation uses AI to rewrite content, so the output reads naturally rather than being a mechanical splice.

 Opportunity Scoring